 - Caretaker: You check, feed, and otherwise care for a pet, mount, etc. at appropriate times (generally at least once per day).
 (Again, this is in a similar vein to the above-mentioned perks.)

 - Checklist: You reliably run through a checklist of tasks, typically when changing locations, starting or ending a job shift, or at the end of the day.
 Examples include a “closing time” round of checks (doors, window, stoves, etc.) for an innkeeper, a final security sweep for a night watchman, or a daily round of trap checking and resetting for a hunter.
 (This is a minor variation on Last Man Out from Perks, more clearly defined as running through a formal or informal list of procedures.)

 - Leave No Trace: You are careful to erase traces of your presence and activities.
-This should generally require an SOP for each key action: hiding your tracks while walking, picking up your bullet casings, wiping fingerprints, erasing traces of computer usage, etc. (The result may be penalties on foes to find you through Tracking, Forensics, Criminology, and so on – but keep in mind that effective erasure generally entails considerable time and skills.)
+This should generally require an SOP for each key action: hiding your tracks while walking, picking up your bullet casings, wiping fingerprints, erasing traces of computer usage, etc. (The result may be penalties on foes to find you through Tracking, Forensics, Criminology, and so on – but keep in mind that effective erasure generally entails considerable time and skill.)